 Welcome to Warley Medical Centre Online

-SOCIAL DISTANCING: If you are due to attend an appointment, please do not arrive more than 5 minutes before your appointment time.
-We are limiting access to the building to ensure patients can keep at a safe distance from each other.
+SOCIAL DISTANCING: Please do not arrive more than 5 minutes before your appointment time so that patients can keep a safe distance from each other in waiting rooms.

-OTHER APPOINTMENTS: Most nurse appointments, including smear tests, B12 injections, baby immunisation clinics, midwife clinics and anticoagulant clinics are going ahead as normal.
+OTHER APPOINTMENTS: Most nurse appointments, including smear tests, B12 injections, baby immunisation clinics, midwife clinics and anticoagulant clinics are operating as normal.
+Minor ops clinic will be slowly re-integrated from September.
+Information on flu vaccination clinics will be circulated shortly.

 REPEAT PRESCRIPTIONS: For any orders please include a nominated pharmacy as this allows us to send your prescription electronically so you can collect it directly from the pharmacy.
 Please order by logging into Online Services or email us where possible, or alternatively you put an order slip into the black post box outside our front doors.
 Please note we do not accept requests over the telephone.
 Normal processing times apply (72 hours).